gshulegaard/y-hat/README.md

 ```

 A docker network is not specified, so the local system's default docker network
-will be bound to.
+will be used.
 You should be able to find the address using `docker ps` and
 `docker inspect [container]`.

 Openapi docs are available at `<docker_network_ip>:8000/docs`.
 For sanity